Skip to main content

 • SMO 3: International Standards on Auditing

-The CPA Canada has no direct responsibility for audit standard-setting in Canada, but uses its best endeavors to support the adoption of all pronouncements issued by the IAASB.
-The CPA Canada provides funding, staff, and other resources to support the Auditing and Assurance Standards Board (AASB), which is the entity responsible for setting auditing standards.
+The CPA Canada has no direct authority for audit standard-setting in Canada but uses its best endeavors to support adopting auditing standards issued by the IAASB.
+The CPA Canada provides funding, staff, and other resources to support the Auditing and Assurance Standards Board (AASB), an independent body responsible for setting auditing standards.

-The CPA Canada maintains translation processes (from English to French) for ISA and has a translation agreement with IFAC.
+CPA Canada maintains translation processes (from English to French) for ISA and has a translation agreement with IFAC.
 It publishes the CPA Canada Handbook–Assurance in English and French.
-In addition, it translates and disseminates all proposed Canadian Auditing Standards (CAS) requirements for inclusion in exposure drafts, and also, where practical, application and explanatory material.
+When the IAASB has issued an exposure draft related to ISAs, the AASB issues a corresponding exposure draft informing stakeholders that it proposes to adopt the ISAs as a Canadian Auditing Standard (CAS).
+CPA Canada translates all proposed ISAs for inclusion in the AASB's exposure draft.

-The CPA Canada develops and makes available various non-authoritative materials to assist practitioners in implementing CAS, such as the Professional Engagement Guide and the Quality Assurance Manual.
-The CPA Canada provides updates to these publications on a timely basis and provides guidance related to CAS for small and medium-sized practices.
-In addition, the CPA Canada includes ISA updates in its initial and continuing professional education programs and exams.
+The CPA Canada develops and makes available various non-authoritative materials to assist practitioners in implementing CAS, such as the Professional Engagement Guide (PEG) and the Quality Management Guide (QMG).
+CPA Canada updates these publications on a timely basis and provides guidance related to CAS for small and medium-sized practices.
+In addition, CPA Canada includes CAS updates in its initial and continuing professional education programs and exams.

-The CPA Canada also participates in the international standard-setting process through its representatives on the IAASB and providing the necessary support to these representatives.
-It also actively participates on various IAASB task forces, working groups, and committees.
+CPA Canada also participates in the international standard-setting process through its representatives serving on the IAASB.
+It also actively participates in various IAASB task forces, working groups, and committees.

 Current Status: Sustain